 Despite common misconception, rabbits are high maintenance, and need the loving interactions and support of their owners.

-Here is a list of the top five things to take into consideration with your new pet.
+Here is a list of the top four things to take into consideration with your new pet.

 While getting a rabbit isn't the same 25-40 year commitment of getting a cockatoo, many people do not realize that rabbits can live more than a decade!

 On average, a pet rabbit will live 5-12 years, depending on an array of factors.
 The rabbit's breed can affect life expectancy since certain breeds, such as popular varieties of lop breeds, are prone to eye and teeth conditions which can damage the overall health.

 Another factor is living conditions.
 As with most domesticated animals, indoor animals tend to live longer than those who are subjected to the natural elements regularly.

 Finally, the size of the rabbit does affect his or her lifespan.
 While larger rabbit breeds tend to be less excitable than a small animal, this doesn't equal a relaxed and longer lifespan.
 Most giant breeds fail to reach four to five years of age.